 You see the signs everywhere around the canyon lands to not get too close to the edge.
 We have all heard of the many stories of people falling off the edge – heck, there’s even been a book written about Deaths in the Grand Canyon (and by the way – it’s awesome!)

 As I got close to the edge of Horseshoe Bend, my nerves took over.
 The winds howled across the desert and were physically pushing me.
 For someone scared of heights, this was a situation I wasn’t comfortable with.
 However, I knew I could get the photo I wanted if I wasn’t at the edge.

 What Will You Do to Get the Shot?

-I dropped to my knees, and crawled near the edge and then laid down and slithered on my belly the rest of the way.
+I dropped to my knees, crawled near the edge, and then laid down and slithered on my belly the rest of the way.
 I stopped short of making Steve hold my ankles.

 Other Stops Around Antelope Canyon

 A few other places you might want to check out even though we didn’t have time!